DatabricksDashboardInADay/DatabricksDashboardInADay/README.md

 ---

-## Step 3 – Clone This Repoy & Use Lab 0
+## Step 3 – Clone This Repo & Start from Lab 0

 **Clone the GitHub repository into your Databricks workspace**.